F-1 Optional Practical Training (OPT)

 - 17-month OPT Extension for Science Technology Engineering or Math (STEM)

 To apply for OPT you must first obtain Form I-20 from the ISO documenting eligibility for OPT and subsequently submit an application for employment authorization to the U.S. Department of Homeland Security.
-You may not begin working on OPT until you receive the employment authorization card from the U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS).

 Applications for post-completion OPT may be filed no earlier than 90 days prior to the completion of study or during the grace period, if you have not departed the U.S. after the I-20 expires .
 NOTE: If you have not completed all coursework for your degree and are unsure that you will complete your degree on time, you should not apply for post-completion OPT until you are sure or have completed your degree.

-Step Two: Complete a Request for I-20 (MS Word) and Form I-765 (PDF) - For more I-765 information, including the USCIS instructions, visit the USCIS website.
+Step Three: Complete a Request for I-20 (MS Word) and Form I-765 (PDF) - For more I-765 information, including the USCIS instructions, visit the USCIS website.
 Please complete Form I-765 electronically, save it and print it to bring to the ISO for review.

-Step Five: Complete the Form G-1145: www.uscis.gov/files/form/g-1145.pdf, E-Notification of Application/Petition Acceptance if you wish to take advantage of receiving email and/or text messages when your application has been received.
+Step Sixth (optional): Complete the Form G-1145: www.uscis.gov/files/form/g-1145.pdf, E-Notification of Application/Petition Acceptance if you wish to take advantage of receiving email and/or text messages when your application has been received.
 NOTE: USCIS will continue to mail the receipt notices to you.
 Completion and submission of this form for email and/or text message notificaton is an option for you and not a required form.